Contact categories

 Built-ins mirror how AEC firms describe collaborators.
 Use No category only until you know the role.

-Common categories (sample)
+Common firm types (sample)

 | Category | Use for |